Glossary of Formal Languages and Compilation

 Rasgueado

-A flamenco guitar technique consisting of rapid sweeps across the strings, typically alternating downward (down-strum) and upward (up-strum) movements.
+A flamenco guitar technique consisting of rapid string sweeps, typically alternating downward (down-strum) and upward (up-strum) movements.

 → See M12